e-Spirit/module-template/README.md

 ### About the e-Spirit Usergroup e.V.

+The e-Spirit Usergroup e.V. is a community for anyone with a professional connection to Crownpeak products – users, customers, or partners who utilize Crownpeak products or provide services related to them.

-The e-Spirit Usergroup e.V. is a community of e-Spirit users dedicated to sharing knowledge, best practices, and resources.
-Learn more about their work and how to get involved here:
+The community focuses on the exchange of knowledge, best practices, and resources among developers and software architects working with Crownpeak DXP products.
+Learn more about the work of the user group and how to get involved here:

 [https://e-spirit-usergroup.com](https://e-spirit-usergroup.com)